maxlebedev/maleficer/README.md

         + there's probably a way to make the menu button handler via small_proc
     - lots of DRY in the NPC proc
     - bresenham_ray should *really* be under test
-    - Should Position comps be immutable?
-        * If there is only one immutable Pos per XY,
-            + we can name them Positon24_49 and then
-            + getattr(cmp,f"Position{x}_{y}") in queries
-        * This does perhaps screw us if we just want to get the pos.
-            + Do we modify the query func to work on superclasses? can we?
     - 2x2 enemies
         * game currently assumes positions are one cell, pieces have one pos
         * If I have 2x2, then I can make snakes too